googlefonts/oxidize/text/0003-font-types.md

 ## additional goals

+- no-std support for parser: it should be possible to use the parser for shaping code running in no-std envrionments.
 - A simple, clean API for parsing: this should be as good as a hand-written API such as in [pinot][].
 - A *reasonably* clean API for authoring: we don't expect this API to be used